Is WordPress Secure? Everything You Need to Know

 • Security updates: These are released as soon as possible when a critical security issue is found.

-WordPress updates are usually automatic, meaning that your site will download and install them without any action from you.
+WordPress updates are usually automatic, meaning your site will download and install them without you taking action.
 However, you can also manually update your site if you prefer.
 You can check the current WordPress version and update the status from your site’s dashboard.

 Does having the latest version of WordPress make your site bulletproof?

 No!
-Updating WordPress will only address the vulnerabilities in the WordPress core.
-It is possible to have a fully updated WordPress website that is not secure.
-In our State Of WordPress Security report, we found out that only about 0.58% of security vulnerabilities come from the WordPress core.
+Updating WordPress will only address vulnerabilities in the WordPress core.
+A fully updated WordPress website can be insecure.
+Our State of WordPress Security report found that only about 0.58% of security vulnerabilities come from the WordPress core.

-Updating your WordPress core, plugins, and themes is very important, but it is not enough to protect your site from hackers and malware.
+Updating your WordPress core, plugins, and themes is essential, but it is not enough to protect your site from hackers and malware.
 Various security flaws can arise even when your website is fully updated, such as:

-Similarly, if you give too many users access to your site, or assign them unnecessary privileges, you are increasing the risk of unauthorized changes or malicious actions.
+Similarly, giving too many users access to your site or assigning them unnecessary privileges increases the risk of unauthorized changes or malicious actions.
 You should always use strong and unique passwords, limit the number of users, and assign them the appropriate roles and capabilities.

 Best practices for keeping your WordPress site secure

 WordPress security is not the sole responsibility of your hosting provider.
-While they do provide some essential security features and services, they are not enough to protect your site from all possible threats.
-You still need to take some proactive and preventive measures to secure your site on your own.
+While they provide some essential security features and services, they are not enough to protect your site from all possible threats.
+You still need to take proactive and preventive measures to secure your site.

-WordPress does a great job of keeping your site secure, but there are also some steps that you can take to enhance your site’s security and prevent any potential attacks.
+WordPress does a great job of keeping your site secure, but there are also some steps that you can take to enhance its security and prevent potential attacks.

 We have published a lot of interesting articles that can guide you.
 To learn more about WordPress security and how to secure your site on your own, you can check out these resources: